Air Monitoring Station Search Results Help - HAPs

 Maximum Cancer Risk from Monitor Measurements

-The maximum value is calculated using valid daily concentration measurements over a one-year period, and then multiplying by the cancer risk factor.
-The results will present the maximum annual average value.
+The maximum annual cancer risk value is calculated using valid daily concentration measurements over a one-year period, and then multiplying by the cancer risk factor.
+The results will present the year with the maximum annual cancer risk value, from the last 5 or 10 year period.

 Most Recent Cancer Risk from Monitor Measurements - most recent annual average